-For the year ended 31 March 2023, sales to the Group's five largest customers accounted for approximately 23.7% of the total sales for the year and sales to the largest customer included therein amounted to approximately 9.0%.
+For the year ended 31 March 2025, sales to the Group's five largest customers accounted for approximately 23.6% of the total sales for the year and sales to the largest customer included therein amounted to approximately 7.5%.

-For the year ended 31 March 2023, purchases from the Group's five largest suppliers accounted for approximately 31.3% of the total purchases for the year and purchases from the largest supplier included therein amounted to approximately 19.6%.
+For the year ended 31 March 2025, purchases from the Group's five largest suppliers accounted for approximately 51.3% of the total purchases for the year and purchases from the largest supplier included therein amounted to approximately 22.1%.

-To the best knowledge of the Directors, none of the Directors, their respective close associates or any shareholders of the Company who owned more than 5% of the Company's issued share capital, had any beneficial interest in any of the Group's five largest customers or suppliers during the year ended 31 March 2023.
+To the best knowledge of the Directors, none of the Directors, their respective close associates (as defined in the Listing Rules) or any shareholders of the Company who owned more than 5% of the Company's issued share capital (excluding treasury shares), had any beneficial interest in any of the Group's five largest customers or suppliers during the year ended 31 March 2025.